Table of Contents

 Press conference begins at the 5:00 mark.

-Since July 15, masks or other facial coverings have been required when in public indoor spaces and in outdoor spaces where more than six feet of social distance cannot be achieved.
+Since July 15, masks or other facial coverings have been required in public indoor spaces and in outdoor spaces where more than six feet of social distance cannot be achieved.
 Under the new order, stores and restaurants are asked to keep patrons or tables six feet apart, though restaurants can seat people at tables closer than six feet apart if barriers between tables are installed.

 Alabama has seen about 200,000 people test positive for the virus and 3,000 have died statewide.
 In recent weeks, the percentage of tests coming back positive has risen to 9.8%.
 According to state health officer Scott Harris, about 1,000 people statewide were hospitalized for the disease in the first week of November.

 Over the course of the pandemic, Alabama ranks No. 7 among U.S. states in cases per 100,000 residents, according to The New York Times’ ongoing tracking efforts, though Alabama ranks 27th in the number of cases per 100,000 over the past week.
 Northern states particularly in the Upper Midwest are seeing spikes in infections currently.

 A comprehensive collection of statistics are available at the Bamatracker website.

 - Amended Safer at Home Order

 - Safer at Home Info Sheet 3